gluster/glusterdocs/docs/Administrator Guide/Setting Up Clients.md

 You can access gluster volumes in multiple ways.
 You can use Gluster Native Client method for high concurrency, performance and transparent failover in GNU/Linux clients.
 You can also use NFS v3 to access gluster volumes.
-Extensive testing has be done on GNU/Linux clients and NFS implementation in other operating system, such as FreeBSD, and Mac OS X, as well as Windows 7 (Professional and Up) and Windows Server 2003.
+Extensive testing has been done on GNU/Linux clients and NFS implementation in other operating system, such as FreeBSD, and Mac OS X, as well as Windows 7 (Professional and Up) and Windows Server 2003.
 Other NFS client implementations may work with gluster NFS server.